 Overall rating: 76/90

 Visiting Chiang Mai is a must for all foreigners especially outside Asia.
 Not only is it cheap, its a great place to relax; enjoying good food, massage and visiting beautiful sightseeing places.
 Adding on to this, the price you pay in Thailand, you can't get it in most places elsewhere!
 I had limited time but will return here hopefully with a few friends in the near future.
 Flying with Thai Smile gives me a different impression of the airline now.
 Used to think this airline is on par with other LCCs such as Jetstar and Air Asia.
 Now?
-I find it similar to Malindo Air - another airline that offers better cabin and also comes with free snack and drink.
+I find it similar to Malindo Air - another airline that offers a better cabin and also comes with a free snack and drink.
 Malindo Air has an advantage though, IFE system on the back of every seat and you just need to use your earpiece.
 So if you are travelling in Thailand or flying out of it, you can consider this airline.
 Do take note that this carrier also flies on international routes.
 For more info, click here.

 Thank you for reading this trip report!
 Follow me on @JA815A on twitter for updates.